temporalio/documentation/docs/java-testing-and-debugging.md

 sidebar_label: Testing and Debugging
 ---

-The Temporal Java SDK provide test framework support to facilitate Workflow unit and integration testing.
+The Temporal Java SDK provides a test framework to facilitate Workflow unit and integration testing.
 The test framework provides a`TestWorkflowEnvironment` class which includes an in-memory implementation of the Temporal service that supports automatic time skipping.
 This allows you to easily test long-running workflows in seconds, without having to change your workflow code.